 Personal thought time and daydreaming help you explore your options, but guided thinking exercises direct your thoughts in more concrete, helpful directions.
 It won't help to just read through all of the exercises.
 The thinking time and recording your thoughts help you achieve your result in making your dreams a reality.

 Write down your 10 favorite activities.
 These can be hobbies, past professions, or anything you enjoy doing.
 No fulfilling career is suitable unless you get to do some of your favorite activities at least weekly.
 Some people find they want to help others.
 Others want to play with toy cars.
 No matter what you write, there is a working position directly related to it.

-- Write down the top five goals that you want to accomplish in your career.
-(Think money, fame, impact, contribution and more.)
+Write down the top five goals you want to accomplish in your career.
+Think about money, impact, contribution, and more.
 Your selected career must enable you to achieve these goals.
-If it doesn't, you're in the wrong career.
+If it doesn't, you're in the wrong career and could use a change.

-- List everything that you’d like to do in your lifetime.
+List everything you’d like to do in your lifetime.
 These lists can run several hundred items.
-(Mine included walk frequently on the shore of Lake Michigan, write books, travel to every country in Europe and design two additional websites.)

 Your chosen career should be one that you can attain with realistic effort, allowing you as much creativity and fulfillment as possible.
 Changing large parts of your life during a career crisis can be tough, but sometimes you need a little push to get you moving in the right direction.